router-resources/Ping-Pong/README.md

 import { ethers } from 'ethers';
 ```

-Next we declares a variable called 'abi' and initializes it with an array of values.
+Next, we declares a variable called 'abi' and initializes it with an array of values.
 The values in the array represent the ABI (Application Binary Interface) definition for a smart contract on the Ethereum network.
 The ABI specifies how function calls and data should be formatted for smart contract interactions.

 The abi variable can be used in conjunction with various Ethereum development tools, including the ethers library, to interact with the smart contract defined by the ABI.